-Food Pantry is held the 2nd and 4th Monday of the month from 1-3 pm and is available to seniors age 60+ that are residents of the 13210 zip code or any older adult who participates in our Senior Service program.
+Basic Needs Pantry is held the 2nd and 4th Monday of the month from 1-3 pm and is available to residents of the 13210 zip code or any older adult who participates in our Senior Service program.
 To be eligible you must meet Food Bank of CNY specified income guidelines, complete a registration form and provide proof of income.
 For more information about our Food Pantry call 315-478-8634 or stop in.

 Senior Companions are volunteers who provide assistance and friendship to adults who have difficulty with daily living tasks, such as shopping or paying bills.
 Senior Companions help these adults remain independent in their homes instead of having to move to more costly institutional care.
 Senior Companions give families or professional caregivers a much needed time off from their duties, run errands, and often provide friendship for their clients.
 There is no cost to have a Senior Companion.
 For more information about having a Senior Companion visitor, contact Kathleen Boccio by calling 315-478-8634 ext.
 3 or emailing Kathyb@westcottcc.org.
 This program is offered through a collaboration with InterFaith Works.

 Transportation Program (United We Ride)

 Transportation services are available free of charge for all adults age 60+.
 Adults age 18 or over with diagnosed disabilities may also utilize the transportation services.
 Please note, we do not have a wheelchair accessible vehicle but can accommodate most walking aids.
 Transportation to and from our daily lunch program, doctor appointments, weekly grocery shopping, and other occasional outings are some of the services provided by this program.
 All passengers must be 18 years or older and able to step in and out of the agency van with minor assistance.

 Transportation services are available Monday – Friday from 9:00 a.m. to 3:00 p.m.
 For more information on this service, please call our Transportation Coordinator Michael Messina-Yauchzy at 315.478.8634 ext.
 5.